A recent study showed viral material on a bedrail in a hospital ward was found throughout the unit a mere ten hours later.

 Aggressive malpractice attorneys fight for compensation on your behalf

-The law firm of Schochor and Staton, P.A. delivers experienced, skilled legal services to those who suffer illness or harm due to a HAI or other medical negligence.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced, skilled legal services to those who suffer illness or harm due to a HAI or other medical negligence.
 With offices in Washington D.C. and Baltimore, we serve patients across the United States.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.